Kumarikhushi712/MoneyMonk/README.md

-# MoneyMonk - Your Personal Finance Bestie!
+# MoneyMonk - Easiest way to know where your money goes!!

 ## 🚀 What's This About?

 Yo!
 Tired of being broke? 😭 Can't track where your money goes?
 MoneyMonk is here to save your financial life!
-It's like having a smart monkey 🐒 managing your expenses and income - but way cooler and less messy!
+It's like managing your expenses and income just by looking at graph - but way cooler and less messy!

 ### ✨ Why MoneyMonk is Different:
 - 🧢 - Real-time expense tracking